gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/math4.md

 * type: code-snippet
 * language: python3.6
 * id: bf41eed3-a9de-4e31-9750-a645da0ab576
-* title: computePower
+* title: compute_power

 ### !question

-Write a function called "computePower".
+Write a function called "compute_power".

-Given a number and an exponent, "computePower" returns the given number, raised to the given exponent.
+Given a number and an exponent, "compute_power" returns the given number, raised to the given exponent.

 ```
-output = computePower(2, 3)
+output = compute_power(2, 3)
 print(output) # --> 8
 ```